Nripendra Narayan Memorial High School

-Nripendra Narayan Memorial High School (commonly known as NNM High School) is the oldest educational institution in Tufanganj subdivision.
+Nripendra Narayan Memorial High School (commonly known as N.N.M.
+High School) is the oldest educational institution in Tufanganj subdivision.
 It is at the center of the town and is of historical importance regarding education in pre-independent India.
 The school was established in 1916 by Maharaja Jitendra Narayan, the Maharaja of Cooch Behar and is named after the late Maharaja Nripendra Narayan.

 About

 The school is a full-fledged higher secondary school with two streams (general and vocational) in its higher secondary section.
 It has been working to impart education and professional training for the students to develop human resources.
 Admission to the secondary section is for boys only.
 However, the higher secondary section admits both boys and girls.
 With more than 5000 students, it is one of the biggest schools in Coochbehar.

 NNM High School showed a consistently high success rate in Secondary and Higher Secondary examinations, often reaching 100 percent.
 In 2006, the school set an all-time record in the history of higher secondary examination.